AayushGupta16/nfl-playoff-simulator/README.md

    - Converts Kalshi's "Expected Wins" into an Elo rating for each team.
    - This allows us to model future games that don't have markets yet.
 3. **Monte Carlo Simulation:**
-   - Simulates the remaining schedule 5,000 times.
+   - Simulates the remaining schedule 10,000 times.
-   - Updates Elo dynamically after each simulated game (momentum).
+   - Updates Elo dynamically after each simulated game.
    - Applies NFL tiebreaker rules to determine seeding.
 4. **Aggregates Results:**
    - Calculates % chance of making playoffs, winning division, etc.

 ## Tiebreakers

-We implement the main early/mid parts of the NFL tiebreaker procedure:
+The simulator implements the main early/mid parts of the NFL tiebreaker procedure:
 - Division: H2H → division record → common games → conference record → SOV → SOS → coin toss
 - Wildcard: H2H (sweep for 3+) → conference record → common games → SOV → SOS → coin toss

-**Limitations:** We skip all of the later point-based and "combined ranking" steps (various net-points rules, net touchdowns).
-We don't model scores for simulated games and we don't try to approximate those rules.
+**Limitations:** It skips all of the later point-based and "combined ranking" steps (various net-points rules, net touchdowns).
+It doesn't model scores for simulated games and doesn't try to approximate those rules.
 These steps rarely decide real tiebreakers.

-When a team is eliminated mid-tiebreaker, we restart from step 1 (per NFL rules).
+When a team is eliminated mid-tiebreaker, the simulator restarts from step 1 (per NFL rules).

 ## Click games to set outcomes